aoloe/scribus-manual-pdf-interactive/NOTES.md

 Abusing of PDFs as a poor man's application platform is probably a bad idea.
 But people want to do it and since Scribus does at least partially support the task, we need to document it, as good as we can.

+Alternatives are survey tools and online form builders.

 ## Date and time

 Setting the current date and time in an input field: